Cost-effective Dual Enrollment Courses

 All that to say...

-Updates are a huge part of what we do at DODO.
+Updates are a huge part of our job at DODO.

-The official rule is that we research the dual-enrollment data for every university in DODO, every year, and carefully update any changes we find.
+We research the dual-enrollment data for every university in DODO at least twice a year -- and carefully update any changes we find.

 All that to say...

-Updates are a huge part of what we do at DODO.
+Updates are a huge part of our job at DODO.

-The official rule is that we research the dual-enrollment data for every university in DODO, every year, and carefully update any changes we find.
+We research the dual-enrollment data for every university in DODO, three times a year -- Spring, Summer, and Fall Semesters -- and carefully update any changes we find.